How To Apply Psychology To Conversion Optimisation:

 6. Scarcity makes us value things more!

-Stock level indicators (e.g. number of rooms left, low stock, number of items remaining, bids etc) are powerful drivers of conversion.
+Stock level indicators (e.g. number of rooms left, low stock, number of items remaining, bids etc) are a powerful tactic for conversion optimisation.
 Scarcity is used everywhere online, including hotel and flight booking sites, flash sales, exclusive pre-sale registration, offer ending soon, and limited edition item.

 Booking.com is especially good at using scarcity.
 As well as showing the number of rooms left, the site also shows the number of times a room has been booked today and for locations with high demand a further message is displayed (see below).
-They key thing here is to Test, test and test!
+They key to conversion optimisation is to test, test and test!

 7. We are more motivated by a cause than by money!